top of page

 If you are buying a home and want a clear breakdown of your full monthly payment, including escrow, I can help you understand exactly what to expect.

 Reach out to me, Hunter Letendre, REALTOR® with Berkshire Hathaway HomeServices Verani Realty, serving New Hampshire, Maine, and Northern Massachusetts.
-I help buyers make sense of the full financial picture so they can confidently move forward knowing how costs like escrow fit into their long-term homeownership plan.
+I help buyers understand the full financial picture so they can move forward confidently knowing how escrow and other costs fit into their long-term homeownership plan.

 Hunter Letendre, REALTOR®